TopAgrume/Atari-Rainbow-DQN/README.md

-# Rainbow DQN Implementation for Atari Breakout
+# Classic / Rainbow DQN implementation for Atari Breakout

 This repository contains a PyTorch implementation of Rainbow DQN for Atari games, with a focus on Breakout.
 The implementation combines several key improvements to the original DQN algorithm proposed by the Rainbow DQN paper to achieve a better performance.

 https://github.com/user-attachments/assets/25b2bc87-4566-497c-8354-9f966379d341

-## Performance Results
+## Performance results

 After training for 5M steps on an RTX 3070Ti GPU, my implementation achieves the following clipped reward results on Breakout: